Goalsum/TataruBook/docs/tables_and_views.md

 ## periods_cash_flows

 Consider the set of all internal accounts as a **portfolio** and show everyday's net inflow/outflow value into/from that portfolio between [start_date]({{ site.baseurl }}/tables_and_views.html#start_date) and [end_date]({{ site.baseurl }}/tables_and_views.html#end_date), only days that the net inflow/outflow value of which is not $$ 0 $$ are shown.
 The flows on the day of `start_date` are not counted, the flows on the day of `end_date` are counted.
 Interest earnings, as investment income, are not counted as inflows/outflows; transactions between external and internal accounts other than interest accounts are counted as inflows/outflows.
-At the beginning of the cycle, the net assets of the portfolio are treated as a net inflow; at the end of the cycle, the net assets of the portfolio are treated as a net outflow.
+At the beginning of the cycle, the net worth of the portfolio are treated as a net inflow; at the end of the cycle, the net worth of the portfolio are treated as a net outflow.

 This view is the data needed to calculate the [internal rate of return (IRR)]({{ site.baseurl }}/rate_of_return.html#internal-rate-of-return-irr).